Skip to content

 We looked at the median monthly price for individual users across our 10 categories:

-Key insight: The $20/month price point dominates high-capability categories (Coding, LLM, Research).
-This isn't coincidence — it's an anchor set by OpenAI's ChatGPT Plus and adopted by nearly every competitor.
-Marketing tools run higher because they target business buyers with higher willingness to pay.
+The $20/month price point dominates high-capability categories (Coding, LLM, Research).
+Not a coincidence -- OpenAI set the anchor with ChatGPT Plus, and everyone followed.
+Marketing tools run higher because they target business buyers who'll pay more.

 The $20/Month Cluster